 The North Wales Water Authority takes great pride in delivering water of the highest quality to our customers.
-We are committed to providing drinking water which meets all state and federal Safe Drinking Water Act Requirements.
+We are proud to report that 2024 marked the 29th consecutive year the Authority exceeded all state and federal Safe Drinking Water Act requirements.